robrich/angular-tutorial/src/chapters/chapter08_2-reactive-forms.md

     }
     ```
   <div class="alert alert-info" role="alert">If you completed the previous chapter on Template Forms, you will notice that we did not setup any ngModel tags or pass in the form to the save method.
 With Reactive Forms, the formGroup provides the data binding for us.</div>

+1. If you do not already have the Chrome Developer Tools open, open them up and click on the console tab
+1. Enter text into the input box on the home page [http://localhost:4200](http://localhost:4200) and click submit.
+1. You should see the form values output to the Chrome Developer Tools console

 <div class="exercise-end"></div>